SharveshGuru/Happy-Estates/README.md

 ```

 2. Database Setup
-- Install PostgreSQL
+- Install MySQL
-- Create a new database named 'real_estate_db'
+- Create a new database named 'appdb'

 3. Running the Backend